 - continue the pregnancy and become a parent

-- continue the pregnancy and choose to adopt
+- continue the pregnancy and choose an adoption plan

 - stop the pregnancy by having an abortion

 Health care providers can also refer you to the services you need such as finding a care provider for prenatal care, adoption agencies or abortion services in your area.
 It is important to be aware that some agencies will not provide you with all the information about your options or refer you to services about abortion, you can check this by asking them before visiting.